 Article by Cliff Sosnow, ©2006, Blake, Cassels & Graydon LLP

-Originally published in Blakes Bulletin on International Trade, March 2006
+This article was originally published in Blakes Bulletin on International Trade - May 2006

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.